-By statute, all Florida public school students were required to participate in the statewide assessments.
-In the spring 2018, the following FSA tests were administrated to the Florida students: Grades 3-10 ELA Reading, Grades 4-10 ELA Writing, Grades 3-8 FSA Mathematics and FSA EOC (Algebra 1 and Geometry).
-In addition, the Grade 10 ELA Retake and Algebra 1 Retake were offered to the students who need to retake the test for graduation purposes in spring 2018, as well as the fall 2017 for the Grade 10 ELA Retake.
-To receive a valid ELA score, the students were required to complete both writing and reading component tests in Grades 4-10/Retake.
+The Florida Standards Assessments (FSA) in English Language Arts (ELA), Mathematics, and end-of-course (EOC) subjects (Algebra 1 and Geometry) were first administered to Florida students in spring 2015.
+By statute, all Florida public school students are required to participate in the statewide assessments.
+In spring 2019, the following FSA tests were administrated to the Florida students: Grades 3-10 ELA Reading, Grades 4-10 ELA Writing, Grades 3-8 FSA Mathematics and FSA EOC (Algebra 1 and Gemoetry).
+In addition, the Grade 10 ELA Retake and Algebra 1 Retake were offered to the students who needed to retake the test for graduation purposes in spring 2019.
+The Grade 10 ELA Retake was also offered in fall 2018.
+To receive a valid ELA score, the students were required to complete both writing and reading components in Grades 4-10/Retake.